Help! (film): Retrospective assessments and influence

+Depiction of Eastern cultHelps depiction of the cult of Kaili worshippers has been characterised as racist.
+Sokol wrote that the film "is aging well, though the basic premise of Help! is kind of passive aggressively racist.
+The Beatles are trying to save Ringo from a stereotype of a Thuggee cult from the mystic east, east of Suez, which wants to sacrifice the beatkeeper to the baleful goddess Kaili to the tune of inaccessible incantations.
+Latin, the producers understand, but not this Eastern stuff."
+Randall Colburn of Consequence described the depiction of the cult as "racist and cartoony", and opined that "Their garish, out-sized presence threatens to eclipse the dry wit that made the Beatles so appealing in A Hard Day's Night.
+But they also give the film a foot in absurdist comedy, creating an atmosphere that feels unstable and spontaneous.
+Their silliness also makes them a natural fit for the film's myriad musical numbers."
+Author Stephen Glynn draws a connection between the film's racial elements and its satirisation of the James Bond films, the latter of which academic Tony Bennett suggests contain racial undertones in their depiction of British imperialist ideology.

 Novelisation

 A novelisation entitled The Beatles in Help! was written by Al Hine and published by Dell in 1965.

 A sequence featuring Frankie Howerd and Wendy Richard was filmed but left out of final editing owing to its length.
 However, the sequence was left in the film novelisation.

 Release history

 Like A Hard Day's Night, Help! was originally distributed theatrically by United Artists – the company handled distribution from 1965 to the end of 1980.
-In January 1981, rights to the film reverted from UA to producer Walter Shenson, and the film was withdrawn from circulation.

-Help! was released several times in different video formats by MPI Home Video and The Criterion Collection.
+In January 1981, rights to the film reverted from UA to producer Walter Shenson, and the film was withdrawn from circulation.Help! was released several times in different video formats by MPI Home Video and The Criterion Collection.
 A version was released in February 1987 in VHS and Beta through MPI, along with a reissue of A Hard Day's Night the very same day, and was followed by a special-edition release on 31 October 1995.
 MPI also issued a CLV laserdisc in 1995 and two releases on DVD, the first as a single DVD release on 12 November 1997 and the second as part of The Beatles DVD Collector's Set on 8 August 2000.

 LaserDisc releases include a Criterion CAV laserdisc and a Voyager CLV laserdisc in 1987, each of which had three pressings.
 The first pressings had no UPC on the gatefold covers while the other two had the UPC either as a sticker or printed directly on the jacket.

 The film's transfer on the CAV laserdiscs was done correctly so that no blending of frames occurs and thus movements are not blurry.
 The supplemental section, which, with few exceptions, has never been available on any other home video release, contains the following: